GSA/open-gsa-redesign/_apidocs/fsrs-bulkupload-api.md

 </details>

 <details>
-<summary>Example: Contracts: Delete (DELETE) request for two subaward reports.
+<summary>Example: Contracts: Delete (DELETE) request for two Subaward reports.
 First was a Draft report that was successfully Deleted, and second delete request was not successful. </summary>
 <p>
 <code><pre>
 [